Ozzie Albies Player Props: Braves vs. Padres

 Padres Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Padres pitching staff ranks 13th in MLB.
+- The 9.5 strikeouts per nine innings compiled by the Padres pitching staff ranks eighth in MLB.

-- The Padres' 4.93 team ERA ranks 20th among all league pitching staffs.
+- The Padres have a 4.49 team ERA that ranks 14th among all MLB pitching staffs.

-- Padres pitchers combine to surrender 10 total home runs at a clip of 1.3 per game (to rank 18th in the league).
+- The Padres rank 15th in baseball in home runs surrendered (10 total, 1.1 per game).

-- The Padres will send Wacha (1-0) out to make his second start of the season.
+- Lugo (1-0) gets the start for the Padres, his second of the season.

-- His last time out was on Sunday against the Colorado Rockies, when the righty went six innings, surrendering four earned runs while allowing six hits.
+- His last time out came on Sunday against the Colorado Rockies, when the righty went seven innings, surrendering one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.